Scanned in 2026, Filed Under 2026

 No. Google's help page states that “the edited date and time displays in Google Photos.
 But if you share the photo to other apps or download it, the photo may show the original date and time saved by your camera.”[1]
 The fix lives in Google's database, not in your files: download the photos, switch photo apps, or restore from a backup, and the wrong dates come back.
 Correcting the metadata inside the files is the only fix that travels with your photos.

-What's the best way to fix the dates before uploading to Google Photos?
+What's the best way to fix scanned photo dates before uploading to Google Photos?

 Will re-uploading fixed files create duplicates in Google Photos?